We provide SAP ASAP/PMI PMP Certified Project Management expertise to quickly take you from Zero-to-Hero.

 Many SAP Projects are theoretically implemented using Agile or SCRUM.
 However, SCRUM, unles used wisely, isn't a great fit as far as implementation methodologies go because you're not actually developing new capability.
 The SAFe (Scaled Agile Framework for Enterprises) framework provides a better fit, as it allows you to manage multiple teams in multiple locations more effectively.

 SAP ASAP is already a rapid implementation framework, being based on 3, 6, or 9 month implementation timeframes.

 Nevertheless, there is space within the SAP ASAP framework to incorporate SCRUM principles, especially within the development side.
 However, in order to avoid SOW compliance issues, it must be made explicitly clear from the beginning which method will be employed and what tools will be required.

 SAP Projects need to have a strong business case, or they shouldn't be undertaken.
 That is why I and my team are strong proponents of using the SAP Value Engineering service, before, during and after every SAP implementation.

 Since an ERP project typically takes longer to show a positive ROI, usually more than 6 months after Go-Live, it requires a longer term ERP strategy to ensure success.

-As it will form the backbone IT system of your business, and comes with a largely untapped capability to expand its footprint, any strategy needs to look for ways to increase the exploitation and benefits derived from your ERP system.
+As it will form the backbone IT system (System of Record) of your business, and comes with a largely untapped capability to expand its footprint, any strategy needs to look for ways to increase the exploitation and benefits derived from your ERP system.